Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Methods

 Our implementation allows for making a plausible estimate of the static macroscopic dielectric function of 2D materials with reasonable computational effort, through the commonly adopted definition in the literature~\cite{Latini_Olsen_Thygesen_2015}

-stressing that it does not coincide with the head matrix element of the dielectric function due to the local-field effects~\cite{Adler_1962,Wiser_1963}\footnote{In the continuously translational invariant case, these effects are not present, and in that case, the microscopic and macroscopic dielectric functions coincide.}.
-This is confirmed with the analysis of the inverse dielectric matrix in Section~S2 of the SI.
-We have actually verified numerically, but do not show here, that ignoring the local-field effects overestimates the screening by far, unless the momentum transfer is very small, for which $\varepsilon_{\bzero \bzero} (\bq) \approx 1/\varepsilon^{-1}_{\bzero \bzero} (\bq)$.
-Notably, this definition remains valid beyond the static regime.
+stressing that it does not coincide with the head matrix element of the dielectric function due to the local-field effects~\cite{Adler_1962,Wiser_1963}.
+This is confirmed with the analysis of the inverse dielectric matrix in section~S.2 of the SI.
+We have actually verified numerically \markup{(see Fig.~S3 of the SI)} that ignoring the local-field effects overestimates the screening by far, unless the momentum transfer is very small, for which $\varepsilon_{\mathbf{0} \mathbf{0}} (\mathbf{q}) \approx 1/\varepsilon^{-1}_{\mathbf{0} \mathbf{0}} (\mathbf{q})$.
+In the continuously translational invariant case, these effects are not present, and in that case, the microscopic and macroscopic dielectric functions coincide.
+Notably, definition \eqref{eq:macroscopic_epsilon_definition} remains valid beyond the static regime.
 However, computing the dielectric function as a function of frequency lies beyond the scope and purpose of this manuscript.